 Programs, Events and Meetings

-The following events are canceled or postponed:
+The following events are canceled:

 Additional changes and cancellations may be added as they are determined.